georgitinchev/car-rental-php/README.md

 How to run the Car Rental Project

-1. Download and Unzip the file on your local system copy carrental .
+1. Download and setup the repo on your local machine copying carrental
 2. Put carrental folder inside root directory (for xampp xampp/htdocs, for wamp wamp/www, for lamp var/www/html)

 Database Configuration